-Starting college or moving out of a parent’s house is a new beginning in any child’s life, and many parents struggle with being shut out of their children’s personal and medical decisions when their child turns eighteen.
-Furthermore, under federal law, and particularly the protections afforded to individuals under HIPAA, without a properly executed Power of Attorney for Health Care, hospitals and medical professionals cannot contact parents or siblings of someone involved in an accident or medical crisis to notify them of the incident.
-Moreover, without having been appointed as Agent under a Power of Attorney for Health Care, parents or other family members are not automatically included in decisions related to a patient’s treatment.
+Starting college or moving out of a parent’s house is a new beginning in any adult child’s life, and many parents struggle with being shut out of their adult children’s personal and medical decisions when their child turns eighteen.
+Furthermore, under federal law, and particularly the protections afforded to individuals under HIPAA, without a properly executed Power of Attorney (“POA”) for Health Care, hospitals and medical professionals cannot contact parents or siblings of someone involved in an accident or medical crisis to notify them of the incident.
+Moreover, without having been appointed as Agent under a POA for Health Care, parents or other family members are not automatically included in decisions related to a patient’s treatment.

-For children who move out of state, executing a Power of Attorney for Health Care is especially critical, as states’ laws on when family members are notified, and which family members are default decision makers, can vary.
-Moreover, a Power of Attorney for Health Care executed in Illinois will be accepted in other states so long as it meets the requirements of formation under Illinois law.
+For adult children who move out of state, executing a POA for Health Care is especially critical, as states’ laws on when family members are notified, and which family members are default decision makers, can vary.
+Moreover, a POA for Health Care executed in Illinois will be accepted in other states so long as it meets the requirements of formation under Illinois law.

 How Do I Get One?

-A Power of Attorney for Health Care is easy to execute, can allow your child to retain personal autonomy over important medical decisions until he or she becomes incapacitated, and aids in preventing disputes between family members that may lead to contentious litigation.
-Having your child execute a Power of Attorney for Health Care before taking his or next step can offer both of you much needed peace of mind.
+A POA for Health Care is easy to execute, can allow your adult child to retain personal autonomy over important medical decisions until they become incapacitated, and aids in preventing disputes between family members that may lead to contentious litigation.
+Having your adult child execute a POA for Health Care before taking their next step can offer everyone much needed peace of mind.

 This document is intended for informational purposes only and is not legal advice or a substitute for consultation with a licensed legal professional in a particular case or circumstance.